 In addition to submitting your sites to reputable directories, it's important for you to think out of the box in finding additional sites to contact who might agree to link to your site.
 Of course, there’s always the option of reciprocal linking, but too much reciprocal linking can do more harm to your site's page rank than it does good.
 As a good rule of thumb, try to keep your reciprocal links below 15% and make sure that you’re only using reciprocal linking as a method for attracting traffic to your site.

-The following are a few “out of the box” methods for finding sites which might want to link to yours:
+The following are a few “out of the box” methods for finding sites that might want to link to yours:

 Are there businesses or professionals that are in the same industry as you, but not in direct competition with you?
 If so, there is a very good chance that their customers might benefit from the information and products which you provide on your site.

-Many sites exist which allow you to publish articles and press releases which other site owners can post on their sites, as long as they site owner links back to your site.
-This can prove to be a great viral method for building back links without you having to invest a lot of time.
+Many sites exist which allow you to publish articles and press releases which other site owners can post on their sites, as long as the site owner links back to your site.
+This can prove to be a great viral method for building backlinks without you having to invest a lot of time.